Aabrak/butsuri/README.md

 # butsuri
-Program that simulates physics using JavaScript
+Program that simulates physics using JavaScript<br>
+This project was presented during my school's open house day